TaSeeMba/url-shortener/backend/ReadMe.md

 ## Endpoints exposed

+Refer to the postman collection `url_shortener.postman_collection.json` for sample endpoints used in this app.

 ### `/shorten/`
 Takes in a URL string in the POST body and returns a shorten link and usage stats of the URL.